aelfrith92/pro-loco-milestone-project-4/README.md

 Steps:

-1. Navigate to [page](https://proloco-supersano.herokuapp.com/) - Log in (staff level credentials provided at the time of milestone-project-4 submission)
+1. Navigate to [page](https://proloco-supersano.herokuapp.com/update/qualcosa) - Log in (staff level credentials provided at the time of milestone-project-4 submission)
-2. Click or tap "Update" next to any event.
-3. Inspect the code
+2. Inspect the code
-4. Add an option to the "select" tag presenting the id "id_scheduled_on_year", value attribute set to "2024", innerText set to "2024".
+3. Add an option to the "select" tag presenting the id "id_scheduled_on_year", value attribute set to "2024", innerText set to "2024".
 Then, select "2024" as year of the event.

 ![year not allowed](docs/readme_images/year-not-allowed.png)

-5. Fill the rest as you like
+4. Fill the rest as you like
-6. Click or tap on "Submit"
+5. Click or tap on "Submit"

+What is happening: This test was facilitated via the EventUpdate view, but - generally speaking - this sort of checks - integrated as conditional statements - will be changed to error-handling code format.
+For the time being, something deceitful is just being handled.

 Expected: